jamaral14/data-centric-development-milestone-project-handover/README.md

 # Features left to implement:

-* Login and Password form
+* Login and Password form.

 # Deployment